zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 Act quickly after the slot is found since the delivery slot could become unavailable in any minute.

 ## Tips
-The program will exit if you don't finish logging in within two minutes.
+The program will exit if you haven't finished logging in within two minutes.
 You can minimize the browser and let it run on background.
 Personally I would suggest you to run the program in the afternoon around 3 or 4 p.m. which is likely when a lot of delivery slot is released.